Deathemonic/BA-BR/README.md

-﻿# Blue Archive - Bundle Updater
+﻿# Blue Archive - Bundle Repacker

 A tool that re-dump AssetBundle for Blue Archive.